 This is far from Murray’s first time at the rodeo.
 For decades she has helped keep a spotlight on the Texas capital’s blues scene.
 She cut her teeth during the golden era of Austin’s blues and R&B scene in the 1980s and early 90s, sharing the stage with the likes of Stevie Ray Vaughan, the Fabulous Thunderbirds and blues godfather W.C.
 Clark.
 In addition, she also took her rightful place among a veritable Murderer’s Row of formidable Austin blues women, including Marcia Ball, Lou Ann Barton and Angela Strehli.
 Along with the Kilowatts, she has shared the stage with headliners of the caliber of Albert Collins, Bobby “Blue” Bland, Albert King, Koko Taylor and others.

-“The first night I saw a live band in Austin, I was 16,” she told the Austin Chronicle.
-“David (her brother, guitarist David Murray) was 14 and we’d sneak into the Armadillo World Headquarters where they’d sell us a pitcher of beer.
-There was a triple bill of Storm, with Jimmie Vaughan, the Nightcrawlers with Stevie Ray, and Paul Ray & the Cobras.
+“The first night I saw a live band in Austin, I was 16,” Murray told the Austin Chronicle.
+“David (her brother, guitarist David Murray) was 14 and we snuck into the Armadillo World Headquarters where there was a triple bill of Storm, with Jimmie Vaughan, the Nightcrawlers with Stevie Ray, and Paul Ray & the Cobras.
 My little teen self was totally blown away!”

-Murray describes herself as “both a big-voiced blues singer and a prolific songwriter with a strong modern perspective.
-I feel I’m taking the blues further today by writing new songs in the styles that influenced me.”
-Alluding to contemporaries like Bonnie Raitt and Susan Tedeschi, Murray says, “We all have a foundation in common in our passion for blues music, but have stepped out of the box and incorporated aspects of rock, soul and other styles into our music.
+One critic described Murray’s soulful, emphatic vocals as “the love child of Jimmy Reed and Wanda Jackson.”
+Another noted that her music “oozes Texas’ low-down smooth and sexy blues.”
+Murray describes herself as “both a big-voiced blues singer and a prolific songwriter with a strong modern voice.
+I feel I’m taking the blues into the future by writing new songs in the styles that influenced me.”
+Alluding to contemporaries like Bonnie Raitt and Susan Tedeschi, Murray says, “We all have a foundation in common in our passion for blues music, but we stepped out of the box and incorporated aspects of rock, soul and other styles into our music.”